aksurcos/ez-game/README.md

 ## Design

--   ### Images
+-   ### Design
     -  The icons is in harmony with nostalgic game thanks to soft and basic choices.

 -   ### Color Set
     -  Color palette is chosen as beauty of minimalism.

 -   ### Font-Type
     -   Coustard is imported from Google Fonts.
 It has compatible simple looking.

+## Used Languages, Programmes and Sites

+-   HTML5
+-   CSS3
+-   JavaScript
+-   Visiul Studio Code

+-